jido/dodo/README.md

 In general, a generator has three continuations: the yield continuation, the end continuation (which returns nothing) and the event continuation.

 The stack pointer is not reset by the generator when yielding a value.
-The generator passes SP1 in register RDI.
-The stack pointer should remain at SP2 when the generator resumes.
+The stack pointer has to be set to SP2 when the generator resumes.

-The generator also passes the resume continuation in register R8 and the unwind continuation in register R9.
+The generator passes SP1 in register RDI when yielding a value.
+It also passes the resume continuation in register R8 and the unwind continuation in register R9.

 When the generator ends or an event is raised, the generator sets the stack pointer back to SP1 and returns like a normal function without arguments.